FedML-AI/FedML/python/fedml/cli/scheduler/README.md

 executable_file: job_entry.py     # your main executable file in the executable_file_folder, which can be empty
 executable_conf_option: --cf     # your command option for executable_conf_file, which can be empty
 executable_conf_file_folder: hello_world/config # directory for config file
-executable_conf_file: fedml_config.yaml   # your config file for the main executable program in the executable_conf_file_folder, which can be emptyexecutable_args
+executable_conf_file: fedml_config.yaml   # your yaml config file for the main executable program in the executable_conf_file_folder, which can be emptyexecutable_args
 executable_args: --rank 1            # command arguments for the executable_interpreter and executable_file
 ```